 The village is in a panic, and the witchfinders are called in to find out who brought the demon to Hegendorf.
 Blame immediately falls upon Black Molly.
 Friar Hubert, feeling guilty for letting Brenda die three years ago, comes to Molly’s defense.
 Unfortunately, the friar gets into a scuffle with one of the witchfinders’ thugs and takes a sword to the neck.
 Molly is burnt at the stake, and the witchfinders leave, confident of a job well-done.

 With his illicit lover murdered by the witchfinders, Antonio is swallowed by guilt, turns to drink, and becomes abusive to his wife and child.
-While drunk at the forge, he has an accident that burning downs the smithy, the stables, and his house, killing Ilsa and Eleanor.
+While drunk at the forge, he has an accident that burns down the smithy, the stables, and his house, killing Ilsa and Eleanor.
 This enrages Alexander, who strangles the blacksmith to death.
 With his life and village in shambles, Alexander leaves Hegendorf forever and become an adventurer.

 Meanwhile, the demon continues to prey upon the outlying farms until the families turn against each other or flee the village in terror.
 Hegendorf lies in ruins.